sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 to do the update as we pull it so it gets locked appropriately.
 Finally, we'll use `SKIP LOCKED` to skip any locked rows, which is how we achieve our concurrency
 - For the push, we just need to create a new row who's status is `Queued`
-- Delete, fail, and clear are pretty self-exclamatory
+- Delete, fail, and clear are pretty self-explanatory

 We'll start with `delete`, `clear`, and `fail` since they're pretty simple: